 READ MORE: Dog Muzzles Reviews

 Another way to help prevent fights is to utilize varying forms of management.

-- Sometimes, if dogs are fighting over food, feeding them while they are in their crates and separated.
+- Sometimes, if pets are fighting over food, feeding them while they are in their crates and separated.

-It’s important to remember that when dogs are fighting, they are not going to care if they bite your hand or if they bite the dog they are fighting with at that moment.
+It’s important to remember that when animals are fighting, they are not going to care if they bite your hand or if they bite the pet they are fighting with at that moment.
 Splitting up dogs that are fighting needs to be handled carefully.

 Determining If You Need to Seek Help for Your Dog’s Aggression

-If your dogs are displaying aggression regularly, it’s likely time to seek the help of a professional trainer.
-Due to the many nuances of behavior modification, as well as the variety of reasons dogs can display aggression, your dog will have much better progress if you work with a professional sooner rather than later.
+If your pets are displaying aggression regularly, it’s likely time to seek the help of a professional trainer.
+Due to the many nuances of behavior modification, as well as the variety of reasons dogs can display aggression, your pet will have much better progress if you work with a professional sooner rather than later.

 RELATED ARTICLE: How to help cat and dog to get along?